Evelyn Ryan, Yourlifelifter

 It is a point we reach when we understand and accept the truth about what happened

 to us from a position of emotional neutrality without the pain, blame and shame that our abusers shadowed on us.
 Releasing the pain and anger will allow us to heal emotionally.
-Accepting our powerlessness to the pain “permits” us to direct our energy to healing.
+Accepting our powerlessness to the pain stops the internal struggle in its tracks and emotionally “permits” us to direct our energy to healing.
 But to fully heal we must forgive ourselves for the part we played.
 This is why understanding why we were targeted is critical to healing.
 We are then emotionally free to see things truthfully and accept what happened to us, accept our powerlessness to the pain, incrementally take back our personal power and redirect it to change our faulty thinking, rescue our own selves, and stop being vulnerable to emotional criminals.

 Healing is a process of self-discovery, self-analysis into the root causes of why we were victimized, addressing how our beliefs contributed to that, correcting our skewed beliefs, mourning our losses, building our self-worth as well as healing our trauma wounds.
 I personally believe, it is close to impossible to fully accept what happened to us and forgive ourselves for the part we played unless we first heal and recover from the trauma and then stop our faulty victim thinking.
 This requires fully understanding why we love people who inflict pain on us and why we are attracted to power imbalanced relationships.